Skip to main content

 Bacterial vaginosis is treated with antibiotics.
 Common antibiotic treatments for BV include:

-Sometimes people need more than one course of treatment to get rid of their symptoms.
+Sometimes, people need more than one course of treatment to get rid of their symptoms.
 And about half of people with BV get it again within 12 months.
 So make sure to complete your full course of prescribed antibiotics and treatment, even if your symptoms improve.

-Can bacterial vaginosis go away on its own?
+Can untreated bacterial vaginosis go away on its own?

-Sometimes people with bacterial vaginosis do get better on their own.
+Sometimes, people with bacterial vaginosis do get better on their own.
 But the longer symptoms are left untreated, the harder they can be to cure.

-• A higher risk of pelvic inflammatory disease (PID)
+• Getting pelvic inflammatory disease

 And untreated BV can increase the risk of infection after gynecological surgery.
 So women are often tested before surgery and treated if they test positive for the infection.